Slip-and-Fall vs. Trip-and-Fall: What’s the Difference?

 trip and fall vs slip and fall

 Thousands of people are hospitalized yearly because of slipping or tripping hazards.
 Often, these premises liability accidents are preventable.
 In most situations, it is possible to file a trip-and-fall or slip-and-fall lawsuit to collect compensation for damages.
 It is important to speak with a personal injury lawyer with experience successfully handling slip-and-fall and trip-and-fall accident claims so you can better understand what to do if you slip and fall in a store.
-These attorneys can explain the differences between trip and fall vs slip and fall accidents, how to build a strong case, and the damages that can be recovered.
+Our Dallas premises liability attorneys can explain the differences between trip and fall vs slip and fall accidents, how to build a strong case, and the damages that can be recovered.

 The Differences Between Slip-and-Fall and Trip-and-Fall Accidents

-When you have an accident you need to understand the difference between trip and fall vs slip and fall incidents.
-Both types premises liability accidents can cause serious personal injury.
 The main difference between the two is the cause of the fall.
 Most people think tripping and slipping are similar since you wind up fall down and landing on the floor regardless, possibly with injuries.
 For legal purposes, however, trips and slips are thought of differently.

 A slip-and-fall accident occurs when someone slips on a wet or slippery surface, such as a spilled liquid in a grocery store aisle.
 A trip-and-fall accident occurs when someone trips over an object, such as a worn rug.
 Slip-and-falls are usually caused by wet surfaces or spilled items, while trip-and-falls are caused by obstacles in the environment.